allianceauth/allianceauth/docs/installation/auth/settings.md

 Root folder to store static files in.
 ### SUPERUSER_STATE_BYPASS
 Overrides superuser account states to always return True on membership tests.
 If issues are encountered, or you want to test access to certain portions of the site, set to False to disable.
-## ALLIANCE / CORP TOGGLE
-### IS_CORP
-Used to determine the criteria used for member and blue validation, either requiring membership in the corp or alliance specified later, and being a standing of the corp or alliance specified later.
 ## EMAIL SETTINGS
 ### DOMAIN
 The URL to which emails will link.